gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 ## Summary

-I am a Machine Learning Engineer with 4 years of experience in Data Science and with a strong Software Engineering background starting a master’s degree in Data Science at the Eindhoven University of Technology.
+I am a Software Engineer with 5 years of experience in Data Science and Machine Learning Engineering pursuing a master’s degree in Data Science & Artificial Intelligence at the Eindhoven University of Technology.
 I have worked in NLP, Fraud Detection, CRM, Computer Vision, MRI and Speech Processing as well as Systems Design.
-I also love studying data structures and design patterns.

 ___